alessiococchieri/containerized-experiment/README.md

 ```

 *NOTES*:
-- *Limitations*: In this setup, the experiment is limited to running on two GPUs, one for each decoding modality.
+- *Limitations*: The number of experiments that can be run in parallel depends on the number of available GPUs.
+In this setup, the experiment is limited to running on two GPUs, one for each decoding modality (CoT or Self-CoT).
 - *Extensibility*: The project can be easily extended to consider additional configurations, such as:
-  - Multiple LLMs as baseline models.
+  - Multiple LLMs as baselines.
   - Multiple benchmarks for broader evaluation.
   - Various decoding settings for the Self-CoT modality (e.g., different temperature or top-p values).